burghardt-lab/burghardt-lab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-You can find us at Hunter College, CUNY

-Address: 68th Street Hunter North 626C
+If you are interested in joining the lab, please review information on [this page](https://burghardt-lab.github.io/join/).
+You can find us at 68th Street Hunter North 626C.

 {%
   include button.html